-- OR REPLACE: if procedure definition already exists, it is overwritten. - IN, OUT, IN OUT: specify how the procedure/function uses the parameter (read, write, both). - default: IN. - in case of OUT and IN OUT, the argument must always be an variable, in case of IN, also constants are allowed. - <datatype>: all data types that are supported in PL/SQL; without length specification (VARCHAR2 instead of VARCHAR2(20)). - <pl/sql-body> contains the definition of the procedure in PL/SQL.
+- OR REPLACE: if procedure definition already exists, it is overwritten. - (<parameter-list>): declaration of formal parameters:

+- IN, OUT, IN OUT: specify how the procedure/function uses the parameter (read, write, both). - default: TN. - in case of OUT and IN OUT, the argument must always be an variable, in case of IN, also constants are allowed. - <datatype>: all data types that are supported in PL/SQL; without length specification (VARCHAR2 instead of VARCHAR2(20)). - <pl/sql-body> contains the definition of the procedure in PL/SQL.